liyanchang/yubikey-setup/README.md

 gpg/card> generate
 Make off-card backup of encryption key?
 (Y/n) n

-Please note that the factory settings of the PINs are PIN = `123456'     Admin PIN = `12345678'
-You should change them using the command --change-pin
+[PIN Entry pops up, enter 123456, which is the default pin]

 What keysize do you want for the Signature key?
-(2048) 4096 The card will now be re-configured to generate a key of 4096 bits
+(2048) 4096 [Yubikey NEO max is 2048] [PIN Entry pops up, enter 12345678, which is the default admin pin] The card will now be re-configured to generate a key of 4096 bits
-NOTE: There is no guarantee that the card supports the requested size.
-      If the key generation does not succeed, please check the documentation of your card to see what sizes are allowed.

 What keysize do you want for the Encryption key?
-(2048) 4096 The card will now be re-configured to generate a key of 4096 bits What keysize do you want for the Authentication key?
-(2048) 4096 The card will now be re-configured to generate a key of 4096 bits Please specify how long the key should be valid.
+(2048) 4096 [Yubikey NEO max is 2048] [PIN Entry pops up, enter 12345678, which is the default admin pin] The card will now be re-configured to generate a key of 4096 bits

+What keysize do you want for the Authentication key?
+(2048) 4096 [Yubikey NEO max is 2048] [PIN Entry pops up, enter 12345678, which is the default admin pin] The card will now be re-configured to generate a key of 4096 bits

+Please specify how long the key should be valid.
          0 = key does not expire
       <n>  = key expires in n days